2 min read

 The Commerce Commission, InternetNZ and Labour’s Clare Curran wasted little time welcoming the High Court decision to reject Chorus’ appeal against the commission’s UBA (unbundled bitstream access) decision.

-InternetNZ describes the rejection as a ‘victory for common sense’ while CEO Jordan Carter says: “Clearly the Commerce Commission knows what it’s doing and it should be left to get on and do its job.
+InternetNZ describes the rejection as a ‘victory for common sense’ while the organisation's CEO Jordan Carter says: “Clearly the Commerce Commission knows what it’s doing and it should be left to get on and do its job.
 The regulatory focus in the industry now needs to be on the FPP process, which will finally set the copper broadband prices.”

-At the Commerce Commission Telecommunications Commissioner Stephen Gale says: “The cost modelling currently underway for the UBA service is our best way of promoting price certainty for Chorus and Retail Service Providers (RSPs) as soon as possible.”
+At the Commerce Commission, Telecommunications Commissioner Stephen Gale says: “The cost modelling currently underway for the UBA service is our best way of promoting price certainty for Chorus and Retail Service Providers (RSPs) as soon as possible.”

 Meanwhile, Labour associate IT spokesperson Clare Curran says: “Three cheers for our court system in confirming the law which gave Chorus three years to prepare for a changed copper price”.